alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-11-16-rule-on-phrase-peace-be-upon-him.md

 link: "https://binbaz.org.sa/fatwas/1885/%D8%A7%D8%B7%D9%84%D8%A7%D9%82-%D9%83%D9%84%D9%85%D8%A9-%D8%B9%D9%84%D9%8A%D9%87-%D8%A7%D9%84%D8%B3%D9%84%D8%A7%D9%85-%D9%84%D8%BA%D9%8A%D8%B1-%D8%A7%D9%84%D8%B1%D8%B3%D9%88%D9%84-%EF%B7%BA"
 category: [prophets, sahabah]
 note: false
-excerpt: "There is no evidence on singling him out with this phrase to the exclusion of other Sahabah.
+summary: "There is no evidence on singling him out with this phrase to the exclusion of other Sahabah.
 Likewise, there is no evidence on singling him out with the phrase May Allah honor his face"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz